Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

   * Gateway: `10.0.0.1` (points to PaloAlto NGFW)

 These route ensure:
-* Internet-bound and DMZ-bound traffic exits via Untrust and is directed directly to NGFW.
+* Internet-bound traffic exits via Untrust and is directed directly to NGFW.
 * VPN Tunneling applies only to DMZ-bound traffic, thanks to proper Policies.
 (More in section 8.)

 <img width="442" height="161" alt="image" src="https://github.com/user-attachments/assets/b00aebd5-8951-45d2-a2b7-887b23a5d025" />